 Yes, I’m one of those weirdos in the neighborhood that collects carcasses.
 Ha ha… hear me out first.
 I used to not collect carcasses.
 Whenever we finished eating Roasted Chickens, or anything that has bones on it, I just threw them away.
 Then, I found out that those bones could be saved for later use, i.e. broth.
 So I started collecting chicken, turkey, duck, and beef bones.
 And occasionally pork shoulder bones, if we just made Smoked Pulled Pork.
 So, literally, if you open up my freezer, you can see all sorts of bones in there.
 Ha ha… In fact, several sources (this is when I’m too lazy to dig up sites to cite) mentioned that somehow the broth would be tastier if you used cooked product to make your broth.

-So, now the secret is out, start collecting your own bones and make your own stock!
-The recipe I used is based on Alton Brown’s recipe, except I didn’t have any leeks, so I skipped that.
+So, now the secret is out, start collecting your own bones and make your own stock! :) The recipe I used is based on Alton Brown’s recipe on Food Network, except I didn’t have any leeks, so I skipped that.
 But the basic ingredients to make stock are carrot, celery, and onion.
 Easy enough right?

 Print recipe here.